itiden/statamic-backup/docs/configuration.md

   - _Default_: Daily at midnight

 - **`pipeline`**:
-  - _Description_: Specifies the backup drivers to use.
-These drivers determine what aspects of your site will be backed up.
+  - _Description_: Specifies the backup pipeline.
+These "pipes" determine what parts of your site will be backed up.
-  - _Configuration_: Check out our backup driver docs [here](drivers.md).
+  - _Configuration_: Check out our backup pipes docs [here](pipes.md).
   - _Default_: Content, Assets, and Users.

 There you have it!
 With these options, you can fine-tune your backup setup to suit your needs and keep your data safe and sound.
 Happy configuring! 😄🚀